rakshith-rm/LinkedIn-automation/README.md

 # LinkedIn-automation
   A python web automation project for automating LinkedIn with functionalities like liking, connecting to people, personalised messaging, search for people and search for people in a specific entity.

 # Requirements
-1.Python and Jupyter notebook for the same
+1. Python and Jupyter notebook for the same
-2.Selenium web driver (for python)
+2. Selenium web driver (for python)
-3.BeautifulSoup (bs4)
+3. BeautifulSoup (bs4)
-4.Chrome driver (.exe)
+4. Chrome driver (.exe)

 All the above installations are recommended to be done using pip for your scalability.